 Real Time Kinematic (RTK) surveying has been in use now for over a decade.
-However, there is minimal documentation available relative to suggested field procedures designed to produce positions of specific accuracies.
-Additionally, the methods for transmitting and receiving RTK corrections have expanded to include the use of cellular modems, thus overcoming the distance dependency of traditional UHF radio broadcasts and most manufactures support the collection and processing of Global Navigation Satellite Systems (GNSS) such as GLONASS.
-The below describes a case study into the use of single base RTK GNSS corrections being generated by the VT CORS Network and accessed with a cellular modem.
+However, there is minimal documentation available related to suggested field procedures designed to produce positions of specific accuracies.
+Additionally, the methods for transmitting and receiving RTK corrections have expanded to include the use of cellular modems, thus overcoming the distance dependency of traditional UHF radio broadcasts, and most manufacturers support the collection and processing of Global Navigation Satellite Systems (GNSS), such as GLONASS.
+Text below describes a case study involving the use of single base RTK GNSS corrections being generated by the Vermont CORS Network and accessed with a cellular modem.
 The Vermont CORS Network is briefly described.
 Occupation time, baseline length, and field procedures are discussed and compared.
-The results of this case study indicate that the guidelines listed for RT1, RT2, RT3, and RT4 will in fact produce the stated accuracies.
+The results of this case study indicate the guidelines listed for RT1, RT2, RT3, and RT4 will, in fact, produce the stated accuracies.